HolySkyMin/ScrObjAnalyzer/README.md

 # ScrObjAnalyzer
 Analyzes fumen-sobj file which is derived from scrobj file of MLTD.

 This program is not perfect still.
-I'm trying hard but there is possibilities of erroneous exporting.
+I'm trying hard but there are possibilities of erroneous exporting.

 ## Features